Nicholas Biwott: Philanthropy

-Controversy
+Investigations and Legal Matters

-Nicholas Biwott's name is raised by political detractors regarding several controversies, largely dating to the years 1989–92.
-His supporters maintain that the allegations, none of which have ever been proved, arose from the campaign at the time to introduce multi-party democracy in Kenya coupled with Biwott's association with President Moi.
+During the early 1990s, Biwott was questioned in connection with investigations into the death of Foreign Affairs Minister Robert Ouko, however there was no criminal charges brought against him following police investigations.
+Biwott later pursued and won defamation cases against publishers and media organisations that linked him to the murder.

-The most serious of the allegations surrounding Biwott is the fact of his being named as a person of interest by Scotland Yard detective John Troon in his final report on the 1990 murder of Kenya's Foreign Affairs Minister Robert Ouko.
+His supporters maintain that the allegations, none of which have ever been proven or supported by evidence, arose from the campaign at the time to introduce multi-party democracy in Kenya coupled with Biwott's association with President Moi.
+Biwott was named as a person of interest by Scotland Yard detective John Troon in his final report on the 1990 murder of Kenya's Foreign Affairs Minister Robert Ouko.
 Troon's basis for naming Biwott in his final report on the Ouko murder was based on statements by two witnesses: Marianne Brinner-Mattern and Dominico Airgahi.
-The testimony of these witnesses has since come under scrutiny.
+The testimony of these witnesses has since come under scrutiny and discredited.

 Marianne Brinner-Mattern and Dominico Airgahi were directors of a company known as ‘BAK Group’.
 In 1987, ‘BAK Group’ had been awarded a contract by the Kenyan Government to revamp a Molasses plant in Kisumu, Kenya.
 The contract was terminated before Ouko’s death because of the company’s failure to raise bilateral funding and to conduct an agreed-upon feasibility study.
 The study was subsequently awarded to US company F.C.
-Schaffer who were nominated and paid for by the US Embassy and USAID under the leadership of Dalmas Otieno, the then Minister of Industry since assuming the ministry from Dr Robert Ouko.
+Schaffer and Associates, Inc, a firm specializsing in agro-industrial projects, which was instructed by the Kenyan Ministry of Industry to carry out the work.
+This was and paid for by the funded through a US Trade and Development Grant administered via the US Embassy and USAID under the leadership of Dalmas Otieno, the then Minister of Industry since assuming the ministry from Dr Robert Ouko.
+F.C.
+Schafer had been directly involved in about 700 agro-industrial projects in 45 countries with specific expertise in the design, building and management of sugar factories and sugar by-product facilities.
+In 1999, Madeleine Albright, the then US Secretary of State, presented Mr Francis Schaffer with an Award for Corporate Excellence.

 Before Ouko’s murder, the ‘BAK Group’ were claiming $150,000 in damages from the Kenyan Government on the grounds of an unfair contract termination.
 After Ouko’s death, their damages claim on the Kenyan Government rose to $5.975 million.
 As it later emerged, while Airaghi and Briner-Mattern were dealing with the Kenya Government, Airaghi was on bail having been convicted of fraud and extortion by a court in Milan in 1987.
 Briner-Mattern had been a key witness in that court hearing; the Milanese judge presiding said of her witness testimony that it was best to draw a “compassionate veil” over her statements, further commenting on her “unreliability” as a witness.